 The news came only a few days ago: the official wine of the 2016 Tour de France will be Chilean - the Bicicleta vintage of the Chilean group Cono Sur.
 Since this announcement, winemakers from all over France have expressed their dissatisfaction and especially their incomprehension regarding the choice of the organizer, Amaury Sport Organisation (ASO).

 From 2 July, the country will live up to the rhythm of the 2016 Tour de France.
 Known throughout the world and followed by several million people, the Tour de France is a major sporting event and a showcase for France.
-Benefiting from significant media coverage, the partners of "La Grande Boucle" (Bic, Vittel, Cochonou, Carrefour, Krys, among others...) take advantage of this international competition to show their attachment to the national colours.
+Benefiting from extensive media coverage, the partners of "La Grande Boucle" (Bic, Vittel, Cochonou, Carrefour, Krys, among others...) take advantage of this international competition to show their attachment to the national colours.

 And that's exactly what pisses off the French winemakers.
-The winegrowers of the Aude take offence at the choice made by the Tour organisers in awarding the official wine title to a Chilean wine and not to a local product.
+The winegrowers of the Aude region take offence at the choice made by the Tour organisers in awarding the official wine title to a Chilean wine and not to a local product.

 While the International Agricultural Show is in full swing and the press is talking every day about the difficulties of French farmers, this decision by the organizers of the Tour de France, Amaury Sport Organisation is making a big noise among winegrowers and some elected officials.
-Carole Delga, president of the Languedoc Roussillon Midi Pyrénées region, expressed her dissatisfaction yesterday in an open letter to Christian Prudhomme, the director of the Tour de France :
+Carole Delga, president of the Languedoc Roussillon Midi Pyrénées region expressed her dissatisfaction yesterday in an open letter to Christian Prudhomme, the director of the Tour de France :

 Shamini (The Clusters)